How to CNC machine a relief model in wood

 The original 7 meter long model on display, with in color the projection of augmented data.

-Currently on display in the Keringhuis (Feb 7 to April 1, 2013) is a 7 meter long relief model of the complete Dutch coast, scale 1:50.000, from Cadzand in the south up to Rottumeroog in the north.
+The Maeslantkering has its own Information Centre, called the Keringhuis.
+For a (temporary) exposition in this Keringhuis a 7 meter long relief model has been created of the complete Dutch coast, scale 1:50.000.
+From Cadzand in the south up to Rottumeroog in the north.
 In addition to the land, also the bottom of the sea is present: showing far more relief than the (flat) land !

 A special feature is an animated projection on the (white) relief model, showing all changes in this coastline in history, from 5500 B.C until now.

 The model was originally made for Atelier Kustkwaliteit and shown at the Deltacongres on Nov 1, 2012.
 It has been created by Dutch model maker Made by Mistake, who contracted DeskProto user Komplot to machine the relief.

 Part of the DEM data that were used: the province of Zeeland and the port of Rotterdam.